MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

       narrate "`[Player displayName]` uses the `[PUZZLE NAME]`, but nothing happens." in the Puzzle's Room channel.
     * If a Player fails to solve the Puzzle, Alter Ego will narrate "`[Player displayName]` attempts to set the `[PUZZLE NAME]`, but struggles." in the Puzzle's Room channel.

+* `option`
+   * A Player must enter the correct password in order to solve the Puzzle.
+The password is case sensitive.
+If a Player solves the Puzzle, Alter Ego will narrate "`[Player displayName]` sets the `[PUZZLE NAME]` to `[password]`." in the Puzzle's Room channel.
+   * Once the Puzzle has been solved, it can be unsolved when a Player attempts to solve it without supplying a password.
+   * If a Player unsolves the Puzzle, they will be sent "You clear the selection for the `[PUZZLE NAME]`.", and Alter Ego will narrate "`[Player displayName]` resets the `[PUZZLE NAME]`." in the Puzzle's Room channel.
+   * If the Puzzle is already solved and a Player attempts to solve the Puzzle again using the right password, Alter Ego will narrate "`[Player displayName]` sets the `[PUZZLE NAME]`, but nothing changes." in the Puzzle's Room channel.
+   * If a Player fails to solve the Puzzle, Alter Ego will narrate "`[Player displayName]` attempts to set the `[PUZZLE NAME]`, but struggles." in the Puzzle's Room channel.

 * `media`
     * A Player must provide the name of an Inventory Item in their inventory which is one of the Puzzle's solutions in